Jump to content

 A wrapper around a wrapper around a wrapper

-To communicate with the firmata firmware we’ve flashed on the microcontroller, all @microflow/components are wrappers around the johnny-five library — Which is a wrapper around the firmata.js library.
+To communicate with the firmata firmware we have flashed on the microcontroller, all @microflow/components are wrappers around the Johnny-Five library — Which is a wrapper around the firmata.js library itself.

 import { BaseComponent, BaseComponentOptions } from './BaseComponent';